SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 The inventory client will use a Netflix project called _Feign_, which provides a nice way to avoid having to write boilerplate code.
 Feign also integrate with Hystrix which gives us capability for circuit breaking.
 We will discuss this more later, but let's start with the implementation of the Inventory Client.
 Using Feign all we have to do is to create a interface that details which parameters and return type we expect, annotate it with `@RequestMapping` and provide some details and then annotate the interface with `@Feign` and provide it with a name.

-Create the Inventory client by clicking ``modernize-apps/catalog/src/main/java/com/redhat/coolstore/client/InventoryClient.java``
+Create the file : ``modernize-apps/catalog/src/main/java/com/redhat/coolstore/client/InventoryClient.java``

 Add the followng small code to the file: